getsentry/.github/ISSUE_TEMPLATE/QUESTION.md

 <!--
 You can have your question reach the wider Sentry community via:

-Stackoverflow.com Use the Sentry tag: https://stackoverflow.com/questions/ask
+StackOverflow.com with the Sentry tag: https://stackoverflow.com/questions/ask

 Sentry forum is also a great knowledge base: